Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 I visited the old Cossack town of Malaya Stanitsa on a walking tour and was fascinated by its architecture and history.

 The old wooden homes are colorful and charming.
 Many are log cabins hidden under a smooth finish.
 You can tell by looking at the corners.
 The place where the logs overlap outside are covered, so they just look like traditional homes (below right).
-The old windows are double paned for warmth in winter.

 Our Lady Of Kazhan